-Hari Sharma Foundation Pays Tribute to Charan Gill
+Hari Sharma Foundation Pays Tribute to Mordecai Briemberg

-VANCOUVER, BC (February 5, 2021) – The Board of Dr. Hari Sharma Foundation pays tribute to one of its founding members, Charan Gill, who passed away on February 2, 2021.
-He was 84 years of age.
+VANCOUVER, BC (July 3, 2021) – The Board of the Dr. Hari Sharma Foundation pays tribute to one of its founding members, Mordecai Briemberg, who passed away on June 29, 2021.
+He was 82.

 Mordecai Briemberg was a life-long friend of the late Dr. Hari Sharma and had joined the Foundation in 2009 at Dr. Sharma’s request.
 Both had previously taught at the Simon Fraser University.